Human life is urban life

 But importantly, the project is also creating tools for organisations working with organic waste.
 These tools will make it easier to set up biowaste treatment networks in urban areas, and to involve the producers of urban biowaste – ordinary city residents, shopkeepers and business owners – in creating smart cities.

-REFARMERS is conducting experiments on anaerobic digestate as hydroponic & soil fertilizers.
+REFARMERS is conducting experiments on anaerobic digestate as hydroponic & soil fertilizers, and biopesticides.

 This project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement N° 689229